Factbox - Countdown to Brexit

-BRUSSELS European Union leaders agreed a set of negotiating guidelines for talks on Britain's withdrawal from the bloc, which should be completed in two years.
+BRUSSELS Prime Minister Theresa May will trigger Britain's withdrawal from the European Union under Article 50 of the EU treaty on Wednesday.
+It should be out in two years.

-Here is a timeline to Brexit, based on a mixture of public information and estimations by EU sources:
+Here is a timeline, based on a mixture of public information and estimations by EU sources:

 THE TRIGGER